mmirus/gravity-forms-data-attributes/README.md

 1. With composer from [Packagist](https://packagist.org/packages/mmirus/gravity-forms-data-attributes): `composer require mmirus/gravity-forms-data-attributes`
 2. With [GitHub Updater](https://github.com/afragen/github-updater)
 3. By downloading the latest release ZIP from this repository and installing it like any normal WordPress plugin

+## Contributing

+To work on this project (for yourself or to contribute a PR):

+1. Clone this repo
+2. Run `composer install`
+3. Run `yarn` or `npm install`

+And you should be good to go.

+Pre-commit linting is enforced (see `.eslintrc.js` and `.stylelintrc.js` for scripts and styles; PHP users PSR-2).

 ## Screenshots